 SpinChip is presently developing two different types of immunometric assays:

-The cTnI assay with targeted sensitivity range from less 1 ng/L to to above 10.000ng/L as measured in 14µL blood from a fingerstick within less than 10 minutes is planned launched late 2019.
+The cTnI assay with targeted sensitivity range from less 1 ng/L to above 10.000ng/L as measured in 14µL blood from a fingerstick within less than 10 minutes is planned launched in 2020.

 Other cardiac markers like BNP/NT-pro-BNP and D-Dimer will follow.